open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.5/deployment/upgrade/upgrade-prerequisites.md

 - Starting with the release 1.5.0, the JWT Token for the bots will be sent to the Secrets Manager if you configured one.
   It won't appear anymore in your `dag_generated_configs` in Airflow.

+### Python SDK

+- `metadata insight` command removed.
+  Since Data Insights application was moved to be an internal system application instead of relying on external pipelines the SDK command to run the pipeline was removed.

 ### UI

 ### API